titu1994/keras-normalized-optimizers/README.md

 # Keras Normalized Optimizers
 [![Build Status](https://travis-ci.org/titu1994/keras-normalized-optimizers.svg?branch=master)](https://travis-ci.org/titu1994/keras-normalized-optimizers)

 Keras wrapper class for Normalized Gradient Descent from [kmkolasinski/max-normed-optimizer](https://github.com/kmkolasinski/deep-learning-notes/tree/master/max-normed-optimizer), which can be applied to almost all Keras optimizers.
 Partially implements [Block-Normalized Gradient Method: An Empirical Study for Training Deep Neural Network](https://arxiv.org/abs/1707.04822) for all base Keras optimizers, and allows flexibility to choose any normalizing function.
 It does not implement adaptive learning rates however.

+The wrapper class can also be extended to allow Gradient Masking and Gradient Clipping using custom norm metrics.

+Wrapper classes :

+- `NormalizedOptimizer`: To normalize of gradient by the norm of that gradient.
+- `ClippedOptimizer`: To clip the gradient by the norm of that gradient.
+Note: Clips by Local Norm only !

 # Usage